exebetche/vlsub/README.md

 #### KNOWN BUG:

-LUA doesn't handle UTF8 very well:
+LUA handle UTF8 perfectly well but Windows use some UTF16 "little idian" encoding
-Subtitle download will fail if the path to your video file contains special/accentuated characters.
+so any file with any not ASCII characters in is inacessible on Windows only.

 #### Changelog: